 There are several types of DNA tests, and each process genetic information differently and for different purposes.
 Some types of DNA testing include:

-- Whole genome sequencing (WGS): as stated above, WGS sequences the entirety of our genome data, including both coding and non-coding DNA.
+- As stated above, WGS sequences the entirety of our genome data, including both coding and non-coding DNA.
 As its name suggests, this type of genetic testing can identify variations in any part of your genome.

-- Whole exome sequencing (WES): rather than sequencing an individual’s entire genome, this test only sequences the parts of their DNA and RNA that contain coding instructions, which are also known as exons.
+- Rather than sequencing an individual’s entire genome, this test only sequences the parts of their DNA and RNA that contain coding instructions, which are also known as exons.
 Many of the genetic mutations that lead to genetic disorders happen in the exome (which is the combination of all our exons), which is why this test can still be very useful despite the fact that it doesn’t analyze your entire genome.

-- Targeted re-sequencing: this method isolates specific regions of DNA to analyze them for mutations.
+- This method isolates specific regions of DNA to analyze them for mutations.
 This technique can identify variations in specific genes, which can be very useful if you only need to diagnose or rule out distinct variations — for example, when screening for a particular genetic disease.

 Whole genome sequencing and other sequencing methods shouldn’t be confused with DNA profiling, which is simply used to determine the likelihood of a DNA sample coming from a specific source.
 DNA profiling is widely used to help solve criminal investigations, but it doesn’t provide any further genomic data.

-Learn More: What Is 30x While Genome Sequencing?
+Learn More: What Is 30x Whole Genome Sequencing?